hex13/enter-ghost/packages/transmutable/README.md

 - reusable (low level)

 Easy mode is just one function: `transform`

+NOTE: full Transmutable objects are deprecated and will be probable be moved to another package / changed / or removed completely.
+If you want to have immutability helper, just use `transform`.
+====

 Reusable mode involves creating a `Transmutable` object which stores `target` (original object), `stage` (proxied object) and `mutations` (array which contains data about mutations).
 It also has methods `reify` (it materializes mutations and returns a new changed object) and `commit` (like `reify` but it resets mutations and advances `target` property to the next state).